pgagliar/Us_census_94_95/ReadMe.md

 Conditions:<br />

-* c1: hispanic_origin is equal to ['Central or South American','Mexican (Mexicano)','Mexican-American','Other Spanish','Puerto Rican','Cuban','Chicano’]
+* c1: hispanic_origin is equal to one of those options ['Central or South American','Mexican (Mexicano)','Mexican-American','Other Spanish','Puerto Rican','Cuban','Chicano’]

-* c2:Person is born in one of the hispanic countries
+* c2: The person was born in one of the hispanic countries

-* c3:Person’s father is born in one of the hispanic countries
+* c3: The person’s father was born in one of the hispanic countries

-* c4:Person’s mother is born in one of the hispanic countries
+* c4:The person’s mother was born in one of the hispanic countries

 Unfortunately it has no real effect on the classification accuracy: 0.9534 pct